dSushant717/ASE220-02/README.md

 - Took part in designing and implementing final changes.
 - Integrated the home page with details pages, ensuring they worked as expected.

+### ASE 220 Assignment 3 - A Pet Shelter

+## Contributions

+## Sushant Dahal
+- javascript for the card in index page createPetCards()
+- contributed for data.js

+## Sushant Shrestha
+- Javascript for the animal_details page
+- worked on query string

+## Priyanka Pandit
+- added the javascript for distinguishing male and female for createPetCards() and animal_details
+- contributed for data.js

+### It was a in person combined effort and everyone worked on almost everything (testing and debugging)